 Research and development activities are central to our business model.
-We expect research and development costs to increase significantly for the foreseeable future as our development programs progress, including as we continue to support the Phase 1b clinical trial and initiate the pivotal Phase 2-3 clinical trial program of VY-AADC as a treatment for Parkinson's disease, and move such product candidates into additional clinical trials.
+We expect research and development costs to increase significantly for the foreseeable future as our development programs progress, including as we continue to support the Phase 1b clinical trial and the separate Phase 1 trial exploring a posterior delivery approach and initiate the Phase 2 clinical trial of VY-AADC as a treatment for Parkinson's disease, and move our product candidates into additional clinical trials.
 Additionally, we expect research and development costs associated with activities under the AbbVie Collaboration to increase as our efforts on the tau-related diseases program expand.
 There are numerous factors associated with the successful commercialization of any of our product candidates, including future trial design and various regulatory requirements, many of which cannot be determined with accuracy at this time based on our stage of development.
 Additionally, future commercial and regulatory factors beyond our control will impact our clinical development programs and plans.